TheOnlySilverClaw/Valdala/README.md

 ## Reason

-Like most of my projects, the idea started with me being unhappy about something.
+Like most of my projects, the idea started with me being unsatisfied with something.
 In this case, Minecraft.
 I liked building houses and towns, but after a construction project was finished, it was just... there... decoratively.
 There's no practical real reason in Minecraft to build anything fancy.
 A slightly bigger hole in the ground could contain everything you would need to survive the game.